siteorigin/docs/widgets-bundle/getting-started/creating-a-widget.md

 		array(
 			'text' => array(
 				'type' => 'text',
-				'label' => __('Hello world! goes here.', 'siteorigin-widgets'), 'default' => 'Hello world!'
+				'label' => __( 'Hello world! goes here.', 'hello-world-widget-text-domain' ),
+				'default' => 'Hello world!',
 			),
 		),

 		//The $base_folder path string.
-		plugin_dir_path(__FILE__)
+		plugin_dir_path( __FILE__ )
 	);
 }
+siteorigin_widget_register( 'hello-world-widget', __FILE__, 'Hello_World_Widget' );

 ```

-Once you have your constructor implemented like the above example, you should see your widget's name and description being displayed in the various widget configuration lists.
-The Hello World widget will now also display a text field in the Edit Widget form containing the text 'Hello world!', which can be edited and saved.
+Once you have implemented your widget like the above example, your widget will be listed in the SiteOrigin Widgets List.
+This list can be accessed by navigating to **Plugins > SiteOrigin Widgets**.
+In the above example, the Hello World widget will be listed.
+This widget will contain a text field in the Edit Widget form containing the text 'Hello world!', which can be edited and saved.
+It won't however output the text on the frontend without a Widget Template.

 ## Widget template